Favorite Interview Questions of Nonprofit Employers

 It's likely candidates hear pretty similar questions from employers whether for profit or nonprofit, but others might be different.

 For instance, while mission statements do exist for businesses, they are likely to be taken much more seriously by nonprofits.
 The mission is everything for a charity.
 If you don't know what that mission is, you're likely to be written off by nonprofit interviewers.

-I decided to ask several nonprofit professionals what questions they like to ask nonprofit job candidates.
+While it's impossible to predict precisely what might be asked of a candidate, I decided to ask several nonprofit professionals what questions they like to ask nonprofit job candidates.

 I got a lot of answers, ranging from the obvious to the unexpected.
 But the questions these professionals want to ask job candidates reveal what nonprofit employers think is important, and what questions will help them get to the heart of whether a candidate is a good fit.